cdot65/juniper-srx-security-demo/site/content/docs/automation/invoke.md

 2. Activate your new virtual environment with Poetry
 3. Build Docker container image (one-time operation)
 4. Access the container's bash shell for running scripts without Invoke
-5. Configure your MPLS network
+5. Configure your SRX firewall

 ```bash
 poetry install